The Ultimate British Columbia and Canadian Rockies Road Trip (Part 2 of 3)

 Day 7: Jasper National Park.

 There are two groups of people: those who prefer Banff National Park over Jasper National Park, and those who prefer Jasper National Park over Banff National Park.
-But the truth is: while they are different, they are equally beautiful and worth exploring.
+But the truth is: that while they are different, they are equally beautiful and worth exploring.

 The road that connects the two parks is called the Icefield Parkway, one of the 10 most scenic drives in the world.
 Definitely, my number one in Canada so far.